Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Complete documentation of incidents

-Here's the practical part: How do you map regulatory requirements onto your resilience framework?
+Here is the practical part: How do you map regulatory requirements to your resilience framework?

 • Have we already covered this?